 How to change and reorder your Apple Watch faces

 You can change your current watch face at any time, simply by powering on your Apple Watch and swiping your finger left or right across the screen.
 This allows you to choose from a pretty varied selection of faces, including digital and analogue timepieces, some picturesque portraits and even Mickey and Minnie.

 You can change the order that these show up in by heading into the Apple Watch app on your iPhone.
 Go to the My Watch page and then tap ‘Edit’ next to My Faces and you can delete any faces you don’t like and reorder the others, so you’re not swiping for ages to find your favourites.

 You can also edit any watch face, to change the information that’s displayed via the ‘complications’ (as Apple calls them).

-Once again head to My Watch inside the Apple Watch app and tap on the face you wish to edit in the My Faces section.
-From the faces menu, you can change the overall colour scheme and also alter what info pops up.
+Once again head to My Watch tab inside the Watch app and tap on the face you wish to edit in the My Faces section.
+From this faces menu, you can change the overall colour scheme and also alter what info pops up.
 You get a wide choice of essential info, including activity feedback, calendar reminders and mail notifications.

 Even better, these complications act as shortcuts to the relevant apps.
 So tap a calendar reminder and you’ll be taken to the calendar app, for a full overview of your coming day.